 Sensors should be tested after installation and during periodic maintenance visits (it is recommended each device should be tested at least once per year).
 When the system has been reset, allow, after each test, at least one minute for power stabilisation before the next test.
-Detectors can be tested as Alignment between base and detector.
+Detectors can be tested as marks on the base (picture 5).
+The magnet test verifies the function of all electronic circuits of the sensor and its communication with the control panel.